-• When backing up to removable media (CD, DVD, Blu-Ray Discs, a stand-alone tape drive, an RDX or USB drive used in the removable device (p.
-137) mode):
+■ When backing up to removable media (CD, DVD, Blu-Ray Discs, an RDX or USB drive used in the removable device (p.
+135) mode):

 The task will enter the Need interaction state and ask for a new media when the previous one is full.